SAP-samples/abap-cheat-sheets/32_Performance_Notes.md

 - Using joins and subqueries
   - When accessing and combining data from multiple databases, joins are preferable to handling individual data retrievals separately.
   - Subqueries in the `WHERE` and `HAVING` clauses do not transfer data from the database system.
-  - The `FOR ALL ENTRIES` addition in the `SELECT` statement can be used to avoid unnecessary data transfers from the database.
-The *outer loop* in a nested `SELECT` loop, as mentioned earlier, is here basically represented by internal table content.
+  - If your use case is to match entries of an internal table when selecting data from a data source, you can also use joins and subqueries with internal tables in `SELECT` statements in modern ABAP to avoid unnecessary data transfers from the database.
+You may also stumble on the (older) `FOR ALL ENTRIES` addition in `SELECT` statements.
+Here, internal table content is used to match entries.
 However, note that if the internal table is empty, all data will be read.

 <p align="right"><a href="#top">⬆️ back to top</a></p>